ibm-cloud-docs/vmwaresolutions/archiref/vrw/vrw-dualregion-design.md

 In the dual region design, each region is configured to forward log information to the VMware Aria Operations for Logs instance in the other region.
 Due to this forwarding configuration, either of the VMware Aria Operations for Logs clusters can be used to query the available logs from either of the regions.
 As a result, failover configuration is not required for the VMware Aria Operations for Logs clusters, and each cluster remains associated with the region in which it was deployed.
 This approach minimizes failover configuration in a DR invocation.

-The use of a VMware Aria Operations for Logs cluster plus the use of vSphere HA provides high availability within a region.
+The use of a VMware Aria Operations for Logs cluster plus the use of vSphere HA provides HA within a region.
 For business continuity, configure an image level backup of the cluster nodes by using Veeam.

 ## VMware Aria Operations for Networks
 {: #vrw-dualregion-design-vrni}